AMWA-TV/is-device-configuration/docs/API requests.md

 }
 ```

-If the `recurse` value is `true` then the device will attempt to use the provided `dataSet` to set the properties of the target role path and all nested role paths.
+If the `recurse` value is `true` then the device MUST target the properties of the target role path and all nested role paths in its attempt to use the provided `dataSet`.

-For a full schema of the required body object see the [bulkProperties-set-request](https://specs.amwa.tv/is-14/branches/v1.0-dev/APIs/schemas/bulkProperties-set-request.json) schema.

-The response MUST be of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
-If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).
-If devices cannot accept restore requests due to temporary internal constraints then they MUST use a status of `NotReady` and supply further details on the reason for this in the errorMessage.
+A successful response MUST be of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
+If the request encountered an error then the response result returned MUST be of type [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) or a derived datatype and include an error message.

 This is equivalent to invoking the `SetPropertiesByPath` method inside the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).